-5.15 Recreation
+Table 1: Delta Plan Ecosystem Amendment PEIR Mitigation Measures (contd.)

+Delta Plan Ecosystem

+Amendment Mitigation

+Measure Number

-- 18-2(a) If substantial temporary or permanent impairment, degradation, or elimination of recreational facilities causes users to be directed towards other existing facilities, lead agencies shall coordinate with impacted public and private recreation providers to direct displaced users to under-utilized recreational facilities through signage and public noticing, such as newsletters. - 18-2(b) Lead agencies shall provide additional operations and maintenance of existing facilities in order to prevent deterioration of these facilities. - 18-2(c) If possible, lead agencies shall provide temporary replacement facilities. - 18-2(dc) If the increase in use is temporary, the condition of the facilities prior to construction shall be documented, and once use is decreased backreturns to existing conditions, degraded facilities shall be rehabilitated or restored to their original condition. - 18-2(ed) Where impacts to existing facilities are unavoidable, affected facilities shall be restored to their original condition once project construction activities are complete.
-If this is not feasible, new or creation of additional permanent or new replacement facilities shall be constructed that are similar in type and capacity. - 18-1(a) Projects shall be sited in areas that will not impair, degrade, or eliminate recreational facilities and opportunities.
-If this is not feasible, projects shall be designed such that recreational facilities and opportunities will be avoided or minimally affected.
-Once project construction activities have been completed, any affected recreational facilities or opportunities should be restored to original conditions if possible.
-If the substantial impairment, degradation, or elimination of recreational facilities occurs, replacement facilities of equal capacity and quality with ongoing funding for maintenance of these facilities.
-Where impacts to existing facilities and opportunities are unavoidable, new permanent replacement facilities and opportunities shall be constructed that are similar in type and capacity.
+Recreation 18-1(a) Projects shall be sited in areas that will not impair, degrade, or eliminate recreational facilities and opportunities.
+If this is not feasible, projects shall be designed such that recreational facilities and access to recreational opportunities (including bird-watching, hunting, recreational fishing, walking, and on-water recreation (e.g., boating or kayaking)) will be avoided or minimally affected.
+Once project construction activities have been completed, any affected recreational facilities and opportunities should be restored to pre-construction conditions if possible.
+Where impacts to existing recreational facilities and opportunities are unavoidable, new permanent or replacement facilities shall be constructed that are similar in type and capacity, and access to recreational opportunities restored, if feasible.
+18-2(a) If substantial temporary or permanent impairment, degradation, or elimination of recreational facilities causes users to be directed towards other existing facilities, lead agencies shall coordinate with impacted public and private recreation providers to direct displaced users to under-utilized recreational facilities through signage and public noticing, such as newsletters.
+18-2(b) Lead agencies shall provide additional operations and maintenance of existing facilities in order to prevent deterioration of these facilities.
+18-2(c) If the increase in use is temporary, the condition of the facilities prior to construction shall be documented, and once use returns to existing conditions, degraded facilities shall be rehabilitated or restored to their pre-construction condition.
+18-2(d) Where impacts to existing facilities are unavoidable, affected facilities shall be restored to their pre-construction condition once project construction activities are complete.
+If this is not feasible, new permanent or replacement facilities shall be constructed that are similar in type and capacity.
+Transportation 19-1(a) Design projects to avoid modifications to federal, State, and county highways, local roadways, and bridges that may reduce vehicle capacity, to the extent feasible.
+19-1(b) Develop and implement a traffic control plan to reduce effects of roadway construction activities, including full and partial lane closures, bicycle and pedestrian facility closures, and reduced access to adjacent properties.
+The traffic control plan shall identify the following or equally effective measures: minimize lane closures during morning and evening peak hours; limit lane closures near the affected segment; reroute bicycle and pedestrian access around the project area; prevent bicyclists and pedestrians from entering the work area; and identify specific project-vehicle access routes that would avoid additional traffic in residential areas or would adversely affect other sensitive land uses, where feasible.
+19-1(c) Install roadway status signs at strategic locations in the Delta to inform the public of roadway closures and limits to ingress to/egress from Delta Islands.
+The signs shall include maps showing the relative locations of road closures and access restrictions to other Delta features.

-5.16 Transportation

-- 19-1(a) Design projects to Aavoid modifications to federal, State, and county highways, local roadways, and bridges that may reduce vehicle capacity, to the extent feasible. - 19-1(b) Develop and implement a traffic control plan to reduce effects of roadway construction activities, including full and partial lane closures, bicycle and pedestrian facility closures, and reduced access to adjacent properties.
-The traffic control plan shall identify the following or equally effective measures: Mminimize lane closures during morning and evening peak hours: Limit lane closures near the affected segment: Rreoute bicycle and pedestrian access around the project area: Pprevent bicyclists and pedestrians from entering the work area: and

-As part of the traffic control plan, identify specific project-vehicle access routes that would avoid additional traffic in residential areas or would adversely affect other sensitive land uses, where feasible.
+Table 1: Delta Plan Ecosystem Amendment PEIR Mitigation Measures (contd.)